 Information Systems

 Beginning with the innovative Iowa Flood Information System (IFIS) in 2011, IIHR has made online public access to research data the standard for its major research initiatives.
-IIHR has developed online data access systems for water-quality information, flood mitigation projects, well-driller information, and more.
-These platforms provide emergency managers, decision-makers, and the public with reliable data.
+IIHR has developed online data access systems for water quality information, flood mitigation projects, well-driller information, and more.
+These platforms provide emergency managers, decision-makers, and the public with accurate and reliable data.

 Serving Iowans